 Uses of HGH

-Side Effects of HGH
+HGH Side Effects

 HGH, also known as somatropin, does come with some potentially life-threatening side effects, especially when used for off-label purposes.
-Let us consider some of these possible side effects – both the severe and less severe or temporary ones.
-The following are some of the more serious or severe side effects of HGH that will require you to check with your doctor immediately, if you still can:
+Let us consider some of these possible side effects – both severe and less severe or temporary ones.
+The following are some of the more serious or severe side effects of HGH that will require you to check with your doctor immediately if you still can:

-Intracranial tumors – The risk of a second neoplasm has been observed to be greater in individuals who received radiation treatment to the head/brain for neoplasm suffered during their childhood, followed by treatment of resulting growth hormone deficiency with HGH therapy.
+The risk of a second neoplasm has been observed to be greater in individuals who received radiation treatment to the head/brain for neoplasm suffered during their childhood, followed by treatment of resulting growth hormone deficiency with HGH therapy.
 This is understandable in that somatropin causes body cells, including cancerous ones, to grow faster.
 These second tumors are usually intracranial tumors, meningiomas in particular.

 There are also some other HGH therapy side effects for which you may not necessarily need to immediately seek the advice of a doctor.
 This is especially true when they do not last long before disappearing or subsiding.
 An example is carpal tunnel syndrome which is characterized by a “pins and needles” sensation in the hand.
 The feeling will be as if your fingers and palm are going numb.
-This symptom is mostly noticed when just waking or after engaging in an activity or workout session that puts repetitive strain on the wrist area.
+This symptom is mostly noticed after engaging in an activity or workout session that puts a repetitive strain on the wrist area.

 - Back pain

-- Cold* Dry skin
+- Cold and dry skin

-- Dry hair
+- Brittle hair